-The requirements for a major are at least sixteen semester hours of elective credit, in addition to 501 Homiletics, and 701 The Educational Program of the Church, supervised practical experience and a graduation thesis in the field.
+The requirements for a major are, in addition to 501 Homiletics and 701 The Educational Program of the Church, sixteen semester hours of elective credit including 751 History and Philosophy of Christian Education, 756 Pedagogy, supervised practical experience and a graduation thesis in the field.
+Elective offerings for a given semester are subject to change without advance notice.
+92 Christian Education